NSTU Group Insurance Trustees Student Mental Health and Wellness Grant

 Staff Liaison Officer – Kyle Marryatt – firstname.lastname@example.org

 The Student Mental Health and Wellness Grant was established to support initiatives that promote the mental health and well-being of students in the schools across Nova Scotia, programs in classrooms, schools or communities for children and youth.
-The Mental Health and Wellness Grant was established to support initiatives that promote the well-being of our youth and children in coping with the pressures of growing up.
+The Student Mental Health and Wellness Grant was established to support initiatives that promote the well-being of “students” in coping with the pressures of growing up.

 To be eligible, the individual must have a permanent, probationary, or term contract and be a member of the NSTU or PSAANS at the time of application.
 Please note, successful applicants are only eligible every two years.